RednibCoding/FlatBasic/README.md

 Flat basic compiles to c and can interface with c.

 ## Bootstrap
 Python is just the first iteration implementation, it is planned to write FlatBasic in FlatBasic itself, which means it will be compiled to c.
-Then we can rid of the python implementation.
+Then we can get rid of the python implementation.

 ## Grammar in BNF Notation